simoncblyth/opticks/notes/sop/opticks_roadmap.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Validation and testing must become a continuous activity with metrics
-recording and historical monitoring, eg to identify:
+recording and historical monitoring, eg to identify changes

-0. validation failures in comparison with Geant4
+0. correctness in comparison with Geant4
-1. performance degradation
+1. performance
-2. VRAM usage increases
+2. resource use (memory,  VRAM)

 * investigating SQLite3 + Grafana, are they the most appropriate open source tools for the task
 * investigate how to integrate the reporting tool with gitlab-ci coordination

-OpticksMonitoting : scratch developments on monitor pipeline
+OpticksMonitoring : scratch developments on monitor pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Aim for all testing to use the same recording pipeline.